 In regards to eMetra, although Enron is an investor, eMetra is separate from EnronOnline with different credit and approval processes.
 Enron views eMetra as a potential distribution channel, i.e. a platform in which to post Enron prices thereby increasing liquidity in the metals market.

-As we work to serve you better through the integration process, we will be in close communication with you to assure an orderly transition.
+As we complete the integration of MG into Enron, we will be in close communication with you to assure an orderly transition and to ensure you continue receiving a high standard of service from us.
 If you have any questions or concerns, please feel free to contact us.